 There is however a ‘but’, which is that an assistance dog is a serious commitment that needs a lot of thought and planning.

 If you’re interested, there are several organisations that can give advice.
 Some train and provide their own dogs; others provide training for people who already have a pet dog.
-Each organisation has its own application process and training scheme and can give information and advice about the responsibilities of dog owners as well:
+Each organisation has its own eligibility criteria, application process and training schemes and can give information and advice about the responsibilities of dog owners as well:

 - Assistance Dogs UK - www.assistancedogs.org.uk